arnodelorme/wp15/usecase-2.1/README.md

 ## Output data

-The output data will consist of a stub BIDS repository with a tsv file that contains the scrambled age of the participants.
+The output data will consist of a `results.tsv` file that contains the averaged age, height and weight of the participants.

 ```console
 mkdir output